abrenaut/waybackscraper/README.md

 ## Features

 * Download the archive of a Website using [The Wayback Machine](https://archive.org/web/)
-* Filter the downloaded archive using xpath expressions
+* Filter the downloaded archive using xpath expressions.
-* If the xpath expression match images, download the images
+* If the xpath expression match images, download the images.

 ## Usage